 How to apply: Application details still to be released.

-Canada’s Surplus Food Rescue Program
+Canada’s Surplus Food Rescue Program (now closed)

 Who is eligible: Community or charitable organizations/municipal government and agencies who can acquire and deliver the most surplus product to vulnerable Canadians.